Complaints and allegations

 Registered providers must inform Ofsted of any allegations of serious harm or abuse by any person living, working, or looking after children at the premises (whether the allegations relate to harm or abuse committed on the premises or elsewhere).
 Registered providers must notify Ofsted of action taken in respect of allegations.
 These notifications must be made within 14 days of the allegations being made.

 A registered provider who, without reasonable excuse, fails to comply with this requirement, commits an offence.

-Sometimes parents and other people with an interest in childcare have complaints or concerns about the quality of a registered childcare service or childminder.
-Ofsted can look into any matter related to the requirements and conditions of registration.
-They will also look into concerns about people providing childcare who are not registered with us as childcare providers.
+If they cannot resolve the matter in this way, or if they have safeguarding concerns, please contact Ofsted on 0300 123 4666.
+Ofsted will also look into concerns about people providing childcare who are not registered with Ofsted as childcare providers.
 Ofsted cannot deal with other issues you may have, such as disputes about contracts or fees.

 For further advice and support in dealing with allegations and complaints, or if you would like to discuss a situation before referring to LADO and / or Ofsted, please contact a Locality Manager: